ShrewdSpirit/credman/Docs.md

 For example to get email and username for a site you must do `-f=email,username` or `-f=email -f=username`.

 Same format as above applies for deleting fields.
 You must provide a list of fields to `--delete` or `-d` option.

+# Tags
+Tags are used for grouping sites.
+Tags are stored per site and they use a special field that you cannot normally get or set by --field(s) option.
+To set tags on a site, you give your tags list to `--tags` flag.
+Sites that share the same tag will be grouped together in site list or they can be searched by their tags.

+To delete a tag for a site, use `--delete-tags` or `-t` option for giving a list of tags to delete in `site set` subcommand.

+Tags for `site get` subcommand is a flag and if set, site tags will be printed on output.

 # Encryption details